Distributed nonparametric regression imputation for missing response problems with large-scale data: Introduction

 \section{Introduction}

 Missing data is a common issue that practitioners may face in data analysis.
 A typical example of missing data is the missing response problem such as nonresponse in sample surveys and dropout in clinical trials.
-For missing response problems, the nonparametric regression imputation methods, which can often produce robust and efficient estimate \citep{Cheng1994nonparametric, hahn1998role}, are commonly used to deal with missing values.
-However, the nonparametric imputation methods suffer from the ``curse of dimension", which deteriorates their finite sample performance since the sample size for achieving a given estimation accuracy needs to increase exponentially as the dimension of the covariate vector.
-This restricts the application of the nonparametric imputation methods to high dimension regression problems because of the limitation of sample size.
-We conduct a detailed discussion of ``curse of dimension" in nonparametric regression imputation estimation in Section \ref{subsec: kernel method}.
+For missing response problems, the nonparametric regression imputation methods, which can often produce robust and efficient estimates \citep{Cheng1994nonparametric, hahn1998role}, are commonly used to deal with missing values.
+However, the nonparametric regression imputation methods suffer from the ``curse of dimension", which deteriorates their finite sample performance since the sample size for achieving a given estimation accuracy needs to increase exponentially as the dimension of the covariate vector.
+This problem restricts the application of the nonparametric regression imputation methods to high dimension regression problems because of the limitation of sample size.
+We conduct a detailed discussion of the ``curse of dimension" in nonparametric regression imputation estimation in Section \ref{subsec: kernel method}.
 In the big data era, however, the sample size is extremely large in some cases.
-On the one hand, the huge sample size makes it possible to achieve the desired estimation accuracy using the nonparametric imputation methods when dimension of the covariate vector is large.
+On the one hand, the large sample size makes it possible to achieve the desired estimation accuracy using the nonparametric regression imputation methods when the dimension of the covariate vector is large.
 On the other hand, it may be infeasible to keep the large-scale data set in memory or even store all the data on a single computer when the data size is too large \citep{fan2014challenges, wang2016statistical}.
-And computations of the nonparametric imputation estimations are usually time consuming or even infeasible.
-This motivates us to develop distributed nonparametric imputation methods to solve the computation problem while retaining the good theoretical properties of the classical nonparametric methods and mitigate the so-called curse of dimension.
-To the best of our knowledge, this problem has not been considered in the literature.
-In this paper, we consider the estimation problem in the presence of missing responses when data are distributed on different machines, and develop two distributed nonparametric regression imputation methods by focusing on the estimation of response mean.
+And computations of the nonparametric regression imputation estimations are usually time-consuming or even infeasible.
+These motivate us to develop distributed nonparametric regression imputation methods to solve the computation problem while retaining the good theoretical properties of the classical nonparametric methods and mitigating the so-called curse of dimension.
+To our knowledge, this problem has not been investigated in the literature.
+In this paper, we consider the estimation problem in the presence of missing responses when data are stored distributionally on different machines, and develop two distributed nonparametric regression imputation methods by focusing on the estimation of response mean.